 Just recently I came across how a manager had tactfully convinced executives higher up in the hierarchy to expand her team.
 She didn’t perform revenue forecasting for the company, but for her team – how much money her team will bring in after she has made a few hires.
 She further went on and compared her results with the past and current profits brought in by the team – and voila!
 Nobody could say no to her.

 This is how effective revenue forecasting actually is.
-You can find out if you can afford new hiring and how much you can pay them by forecasting your revenue.
+You can find out if you can afford new hiring and how much you can pay them by revenue forecasting.

 Do you need help measuring your team’s performance?
-‘Your Back Office’ shows labor KPIs that will help you identify how they are affecting the revenue of your business.
+‘Your Back Office’team can show you labor KPIs that will help you identify how they are affecting the revenue of your business.

 4. Executes strategic planning.